How to Make Salsa Verde With Roasted Tomatillos

 Instructions

 - Prep for roasting.
-Preheat the oven to 425 degrees.
+Preheat the oven to 425℉.
 Line a baking sheet with a piece of parchment paper.

 - Roast veggies.
 Place tomatillos, onion, jalapenos, and garlic on the prepared baking sheet, and season with salt and pepper.
-Bake at 425 degrees F for 30 minutes or until the garlic has softened.
+Bake at 425℉ for 30 minutes or until the garlic has softened.
 Remove the garlic and then bake for 15 more minutes or until the onion, tomatillos, and peppers have slightly charred in areas.
-Remove from the baking sheet from the oven and allow to cool for 5 minutes.
+Remove the baking sheet from the oven and cool for 5 minutes.

 - Rest in canner before removing.
-Allow the jars to sit in the canner for 5 minutes.
+Let the jars sit in the canner for 5 minutes.
 Remove the jars from the canner and place them in a heat-safe space.

 Notes